-- 7.7 Research suggests the eastern bank of the river has long been tidal marshland.
+7.7 Research suggests the eastern bank of the river has long been tidal marshland.
 Although accessible by boat, and close to the centre of the settlement of Haverfordwest, the potential for any archaeological remains within the proposed development area on the east bank of the river is considered to be low.
-The area was developed from the mid-20th century onwards, the current eastern bank of the river in this area is therefore entirely modern, further reducing the archaeological potential in this area. - 7.8 The above sites and areas of potential and importance are summarised in Table 9, see section 9 below.
+The area was developed from the mid-20th century onwards, the current eastern bank of the river in this area is therefore entirely modern, further reducing the archaeological potential in this area.